neurostream/nested-vmware-packer/README.md

        - host-only network (VMnet1)
      - vmware-modconfig --console --install-all
      - service vmware restart
      - vmware player host also running Docker.
 Until using the netcfg tool to specify the bridging network (vmnet0), I wasn't sure if the docker0 device was in conflict.
-To elimate that possibility, stopped Docker and removed ```ip link del docker0``` the docker0 device.
+To elimate that possibility, stopped Docker and removed ```ip link del docker0``` the docker0 device (also ```nmcli connection delete docker0``` if NetworkManager is in the mix).